polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 }
 ```
-- The function `lock` is used to invoke the function `crossChain` in [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol), whose parameters include `toChainId`, `toContract`, `method` and `txData`.
+- The function `lock` is used to invoke the function `crossChain` in CCM, whose parameters include `toChainId`, `toContract`, `method` and `txData`.
 The `toChainId`, `toContract` meant the chain ID and the business logic contract on the target chain.
 The `method` is the function called on the target chain.
 Besides, the `lock` also needs to pack the transaction data, like  `toAssetHash`, `toAddress`, `amount`, into `txData`, so that the target chain method（mentioned `unlock`） can deserialize it.
 - By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
-And a `CrossChainEvent` will be emitted in [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol) in order to be catched by relayer to complete the remaining processes.
+And a `CrossChainEvent` will be emitted in CCM contract in order to be caught by relayer to complete the remaining processes.
-- The `LockEvent` is necessary for concatenation between source trasactions and target transactions.
+- The `LockEvent` is necessary for concatenation between source transactions and target transactions.

 ### Step3.
 Executing on target chain

-A method is required to parse and execute the transaction information transferred by `verifyHeaderAndExecuteTx` in [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol).
+A method is required to parse and execute the transaction information transferred by `verifyHeaderAndExecuteTx` in CCM.
 The `verifyHeaderAndExecuteTx` function verifies the **legality** of the cross-chain transaction information, and passes the parsed transaction data from Poly Chain to the business logic contract.
-The source code of `verifyHeaderAndExecuteTx` is [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step4-Verifying & executing).
+The source code of `verifyHeaderAndExecuteTx` is [here](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol#L191).

 ````solidity
 /*